validation: fetch block inputs on parallel threads 10% faster IBD #31132

 Mean [s] Min [s] Max [s] Relative

-This approach is heavily inspired by CCheckQueue, but we could not easily reuse it since it only checks for validity and doesn’t allow us to store results in a queue.
-So, this PR creates a new InputFetcher that loops through all inputs of a block on the main thread and adds their outpoints to a queue to be fetched in parallel.
-Worker threads pull outpoints from the queue and fetch them from the db, and then push the resulting coins back onto another queue.
-Once the main thread has finished looping through the block inputs, it pulls results from the coins queue and inserts them into the cache.
+This approach is heavily inspired by CCheckQueue, but we could not easily reuse it since it only checks for validity and doesn’t allow us to store results.
+So, this PR creates a new InputFetcher that loops through all inputs of a block on the main thread and adds their outpoints to a shared vector.
+After writing, the main thread and worker threads assign ranges of outpoints from the vector and fetch them from the db, and then push the resulting coins onto a thread local vector.
+Once the threads have finished reading all inputs, the main thread loops through all thread local vectors and inserts the results into the cache.

 2. DrahtBot commented at 2:40 pm on October 22, 2024: contributor